|

 Should you have the Flu Shot and

-What kind of flu shot
+What kind of flu shot (regular or high-octane) |

 "Each year, people age 65 and older have the highest rates of influenza-related deaths and hospitalizations, according to the Centers of Disease Control and Prevention (CDC).
 The season "generally" runs from October through May.
 If you are over 65, you have two options - the regular-strength flu shot or a higher-octane vaccine to combat age-related weakening of the immune system.
 Called Fluzone High-Dose, this pumped-up version contains four times the amount of antigen, intended to create a stronger immune response.
 Your health care provider can help you decide which dosage is better for you.
 Medicare and Medicaid cover both vaccines.
 Many drugstores and grocery chains also provide the shots."
 Information from the October 2012 AARP Bulletin